Spannakin/Nature-Quiz/README.md

   * Verdict

-As you can see from the screen shots above the design flows through the quiz keeing the asthetic going through out the game.
+As you can see from the screen shots above the design flows through the quiz keeping the asthetic going through out the game.
 I am happy with the design flow for this quiz.

-#### As a user, I want ro be able to see my score.
+#### As a user, I want to be able to see my score.

   * Plan
-To write a JS function that would increment the users score as hey were playing and then to pass that score to the end screen where the user will recieve a tailoerd message depending upon thier score.
+To write a JS function that would increment the users score as hey were playing and then to pass that score to the end screen where the user will receieve a tailored message depending upon their score.

   * Implementation

-The score function to implement the score was added but I struggled to pass the score information to the end screen after some research and a littl trial and error as score was a class and it needed to be altered to an id for the information to show in two seperate locations.
+The score function to implement the score was added but I struggled to pass the score information to the end screen after some research and a little trial and error as score was a class and it needed to be altered to an id for the information to show in two separate locations.

   * Test